kbase/auth2/documentation/Environments.md

   updateable on the fly via the API.
 The redirect URLs for login and linking must be updated appropriately for the host.
 In many cases, this will be simply replacing `host1.org` with `host2.org` but see the previously mentioned caveats regarding updating the URLs.

-## Notes

-* When using multiple environments, it may be wise to clear the default environment and use alternate environments for all the environments.
-This makes it less likely that a misconfiguration could cause an alternate environment to use settings from the default environment mistakenly.